 - Judicial administrators

 Note that this top bachelor’s degree also includes a pre-law concentration.
-For more information about this top bachelor’s degree in paralegal studies, check out this link.

 National University

-Founded in 1971, National University is proud to hold 50 years of experience in fulfilling its mission: to provide accessible, achievable higher education to students nationwide.
+National University is proud to hold 50 years of experience in fulfilling its mission: to provide accessible, achievable higher education to students nationwide.
 While you can complete National University’s Bachelor of Science in paralegal studies on campus, you can also earn it online with four-week classes at a time.

 National’s high-value online bachelor’s degree in paralegal studies is approved by the American Bar Association.
 You will study topics including: